This post was last updated on 09/08/2021.

 More than 3500 children were killed in the Bosnian War between the years of 1992-1995 and it is important to remember that the tragic tales displayed in the War Childhood Museum are those of the ‘lucky ones’ (if anybody can be lucky in war).

-It may not be not as shocking or horrific as the nearby Museum of Crimes Against Humanity and Genocide, but the War Childhood Museum still plays a very important role in educating people visiting Bosnia about what life was like for children during the war, and I think that both of these museums in Sarajevo complement each other beautifully.
+It may not be not as visually shocking or graphic as the nearby Museum of Crimes Against Humanity and Genocide, but the War Childhood Museum plays a very important role in educating people visiting Bosnia about what life was like for children during the war, and I think that both of these museums in Sarajevo complement each other beautifully.

 I am a firm believer that we have a duty to learn about a country’s past when we visit it, especially if that past is as recent and as tragic as this one.

 Sarajevo definitely has lots of beautiful sights to see, and you could easily spend your entire time there driving to impressive viewpoints and sipping Bosnian coffee in the market, but your appreciation of Bosnia will increase tenfold if you take the time to visit some of the museums in Sarajevo and learn about what the people living here went through not so long ago.